brindy/MoneyTracker/README.txt

 The resource file should be automatically regenerated when you load the project in to Eclipse.

-Source is released under Apache License 2.0
+Source is released under Apache License 2.0, however permission is NOT given to rebuild and redistribute this widget from the Android market place or elsewhere for free or otherwise.
+Source is provided for information only.

+If you wish to distributed Money Tracker you must build it yourself and call it something else.
+Please realise that this restriction is in place to protect the users of Money Tracker.